All Episodes

 I would campaign for the job.

-I mean what is New York State Attorney General Andrew Cuomo really slapping around Caroline Schlossberg, who is actively campaigning for the Senate seat.
+That is New York State Attorney General Andrew Cuomo really slapping around Caroline Schlossberg, who is actively campaigning for the Senate seat.

-Fred Dicker then said, but if you're not interested, why wouldn't you say no, I'm not interested?
+Fred Dicker then said, but if you're not interested, why wouldn't you say, no, I'm not interested?

 Or if you are interested, why wouldn't you say, of course I'm interested?